-It was particularly special for us because Sylla (my mom) is a breast cancer survivor.
-She shared about how she found that cancer was a great uninvited teacher, that “it wasn’t enough to kill her but enough to make her change her life.”
+This event was particularly special for us because Sylla (my mom) is a breast cancer survivor.
+During the lunch, she talked about how cancer was a great, uninvited teacher for her.
+She said that, “It wasn’t enough to kill her but enough to make her change her life.”
 Though she’s now 20 years with NED, she still carries those lessons forward.

-Use essential oils in the air to help keep air clean and help support the immune system.
+- Use essential oils in the air to help keep air clean and support the immune system.
 Since many cancer patients’ immune systems are compromised, and since most essential oils carry at least mildly if not more so antimicrobial properties, this simple practice can help suppress the chance of getting a cold.

-Topical blends with anti-inflammatory or analgesic oils can help with muscle aches and pains.
+- Topical blends with anti-inflammatory or analgesic oils can help with muscle aches and pains.

-Use the oils to help create a positive mental attitude.
-You can pair a scent with a relaxed state and then re-create that state as needed.
+- Use the oils to help create a positive mental attitude.
+You can pair a scent with a relaxed state and then recreate that state as needed.

 A student writes about her experience learning essential oil chemistry.
 We love how she is using both educational materials and her own intuition to make chemistry as enlightening endeavor.